jonascj/python-git-pacman/README.md

-# Pac-Man with Python and git
+# Pac-Man with Python and git 2
+Some sick changes yo!

 Pac-Man clone made for the purpose learning/teaching Python and git/github.

 The game has shortcomings as a game and as a software project,